 Flexibility to pay more

-There are several ways you can provide extra benefits, on top of the benefits you are already looking forward to as a member of the L G P S.
+There are several ways you can provide extra benefits on top of the benefits you are already looking forward to as a member of the L G P S.

 You can improve your retirement benefits by paying:

-additional pension contributions (APCs) to buy extra L G P S pension
+additional pension contributions to buy extra L G P S pension

 Additional Voluntary Contributions (AVCs) arranged through the L G P S (in-house AVCs),

-free standing additional voluntary contributions (FSAVCs) to a scheme of your choice,
+free standing additional voluntary contributions to a scheme of your choice,

 contributions to a stakeholder or personal pension plan.